pablofernandezbonnett/learning/labs/algorithms-live-coding/README.md

 For each exercise:

 1. solve it yourself first
-2. say the invariant or state model aloud
+2. say the invariant or state model aloud, meaning the rule your current data structure must keep true
 3. explain the time and space tradeoff
 4. only then compare with the runnable version